UtahRETC/IntroProgrammingPythonPart1/units/01 - Class Introduction/Slides.md

 <span class="centered wider">

 - We meet Monday and Thursday
-- Mondays we meet on Zoom
+- Mondays we meet at the Refugee Center
-- Thursdays we meet at the Refugee Center
+- Thursdays we meet on Zoom
 - Class starts at 6pm and ends at 7:30pm
-- This course lasts 16 weeks

 </span>